mogenius/docs/mogenius/docs/services/python.md

 [Learn more about how to manage resources for services](./../cloud-management/resource-management.md)

 **How to deploy Python**
-To initiate a Python project with mogenius you can add it as a service to your cloudspace.
+To initiate a Python project, you can add it as a service to your cloudspace.
 Select Python from the service library and follow the instructions.
-We have written a detailed tutorial on [how to launch Python with mogenius](./../tutorials/deploy%20python.md).
+There is a detailed tutorial available on [how to launch Python with mogenius](./../tutorials/deploy%20python.md).